-From the clay tablet to paper money and now credit files and cards, new innovations have nearly always made their way into being used as a form of currency or payment.
+From the clay tablet to paper money and now credit reports and cards, new innovations have nearly always made their way into being used as a form of currency or payment.

 History is quickly giving way to the future, however, and the credit card of the future could look very different from the devices we have today.
 Here are just three things the future holds for that square of plastic in your wallet.

 Having your credit card stolen can be one of the most frustrating moments of your life.
 While it's possible to get your card cancelled ASAP to prevent undue damage to your credit file, it is still maddening to know that there is someone out there who has access to your personal details.